 After many years in HR and business transformation consulting, along with senior management corporate roles and understanding the landscape of Malaysia in human resource management (HRM), we decided to launch a Post Graduate Certificate qualification in Labour Law and Industrial Relations Management.

+You can also enroll for HR certification Malaysia.
 With this experience we observed that many managers needed to enhance their human resource and people management skills, which has led to reduced productivity, low employee morale, increased attrition rates and a significant increase in wrongful dismissal claims in Industrial Relations Court by employees against businesses (exceeding RM186million 2014-2017).

 Commonly known that HRM is a function within an organisation concentrated on employee attraction, engagement, development, retention and directing personnel within the organisation.
-HRM deals with issues related to compensation, performance management, organisation development, safety, wellness, benefits, employee motivation, workforce planning, disciplinary management, training etc.
+HRM deals with issues related to compensation, enforcing an employee performance management system, organisation development, safety, wellness, benefits, employee motivation, workforce planning, disciplinary management, training etc.

-Furthermore, HRM plays a strategic role in supporting and advising people managers (line or business unit managers), enhancing workplace culture and environment, and it has become an influential partner in the strategic development of an organisation and gaining competitive advantage in an ever challenging business landscape.
+Furthermore, HR management plays a strategic role in supporting and advising people managers (line or business unit managers), enhancing workplace culture and environment, and it has become an influential partner in the strategic development of an organisation and gaining competitive advantage in an ever challenging business landscape.

-Some organisations believe their HR needs are catered for by outsourcing recruitment, payroll and perhaps L&D. However, the focus on HRM moves considerably beyond recruitment and payroll, to also coordination and measurable impact of the employee activities on the job.
+Some organizations believe their HR needs are catered for by outsourcing recruitment, payroll and perhaps L&D. Therefore demand for hr certification Malaysia is increasing day by day.
+However, the focus on HRM moves considerably beyond recruitment and payroll, to also coordination and measurable impact of the employee activities on the job.

 Companies that strive for success in the Malaysian economy need managers to be adaptive, resilient, quick to change direction with strong internal customer service skill set.
 Within such an environment the effectiveness of HRM and people management skills are crucial to business success.
-The Past few years have with the growth of organisational structures; and HRM has grown to be a task that has to be effectively managed by every level of management in an organisation and not just a sole responsibility of the Human Resource department.
+The Past few years have seen the growth of organisational structures; and HR management has grown to be a task that has to be effectively managed by every level of management in an organisation and not just a sole responsibility of the Human Resource department.

 The Human Resource department plays a strategic and operational role, that ensures that an organisation’s ‘people plan’ meets current requirements and that the organisation can identify, plan for and meet future organisational staffing and capability needs and they manage the flow of staff in, up, through and out of the organisation.

-They manage HR policies, documentation and processes, which regulate employer and employee behaviour (such as legal compliance, ethical practices, meritocratic decision making, job performance, and terms

-and conditions of service).
+They manage HR policies, documentation and processes, which regulate employer and employee behaviour (such as legal compliance, ethical practices, meritocratic decision making and staff performance evaluation and conditions of service).
 Also ensuring that staff are appropriately trained to fulfil their work responsibilities and realise their potential.

 Proactive people management requires close collaboration and ongoing dialogue between the HR department and departmental managers.
 Departmental managers are those managers to whom individual employees or teams directly report and who have the responsibility to a higher level of management for those employees or groups.
 They perform technical duties while taking on some managerial functions, from both their department and the human resource department.

 There are often specific ‘people needs’ found within individual departments in an organisation, which cannot be addressed solely through a generic or service-wide approach, to HRM, by the human resource department.
-Where a company has only a service-wide ‘one size fits all’ approach, to HRM, individual departments will be unable to take responsibility, for identifying and addressing their people problems.
+Where a company has only a service-wide ‘one size fits all’ approach to HR management, individual departments will be unable to take responsibility for identifying and addressing their people problems.

-It is not about replacing the vital role, of service-wide human resource management of the HR department; instead, it is about adding to and complementing this framework.
+It is not about replacing the vital role of service-wide human resource management of the HR department; instead, it is about adding to and complementing this framework.
 It is only through strong relationship management and close collaboration, between professional HR managers and departmental managers, in individual departments that such a model can function successfully.